pathwaycom/pathway/integration_tests/rag_evals/README.md

 Create the `.env` file and put API key.

+## Customizing the Pathway params

+Simply change the config in the `app.yaml` file.

 ## TODO
 - Add examples to RAGAS answer_correctness evaluator to relax the evaluation (should bump the scored performance a bit)
 - Add gitignore